faizalrf/documentation/Spider.md

 ...
 ```

 On the primary node, create a Spider table.
-This table will be a virtual table without any data and the `COMMENT` section will be defined to connect to the ColumnStore node using the new `spider@192.168.56.%` user account, take note that the IP address should be pointing to the MariaDB servers that will connect to ColumnStore using Spider engine.
+This table will be a virtual table without any data and the `COMMENT` section will be defined to connect to the ColumnStore node using the new `spider@%` user account, take note that the IP address should be pointing to the MariaDB servers that will connect to ColumnStore using Spider engine, in this case we are using `%` to keep it simple.

 Before we do that, we need to define the remote server using `CREATE SERVER` command and then use that server in the `COMMENT` section as shown bellow.
+This is asuming the privarte IP is `10.0.0.52`

 ```
-es-201 [mydb]> CREATE SERVER cs_node FOREIGN DATA WRAPPER mysql OPTIONS (
+es-201 [mydb]> CREATE SERVER node FOREIGN DATA WRAPPER mysql OPTIONS (
-   HOST '192.168.56.203',
+   HOST '10.0.0.52',
    DATABASE 'testdb',
    USER 'spider',
    PASSWORD 'P@ssw0rd',